 A system in south east England would save around £330 a year for someone who is at home in the day and £220 a year for someone who is out until 6pm each day.
 In Manchester, the savings would be £305 for someone at home and £200 for someone working outside the home.

 Use the Energy Savings Trust’s solar energy calculator to see how solar power could work for you.

 Battery systems are now available for use with solar panels, meaning energy can be stored for later use or sold to a supplier.
-The cost of a battery system is around £4,000, though, so it’s a considerable investment.
+The cost of a battery system is between £4,000 to £6,000, though, so it’s a considerable investment.

 The best site for a solar panel is on a south-facing roof, for maximum exposure to the sun.
 Panels can be placed on less sunny sites or on walls, but the amount of power generated will be less.